AlexNikolov2/Web-Dev-Bootcamp-Udemy/know-your-capital/readme.md

 - - Using ChatGPT for data generation
 - - Figma for design
 - - Full MERN stack
-- - Trello for project management
+- - Trello for project management and writing stories